shaunhyp57/everglades/docs/README.rst

 ./agents/
 +++++++++

-This is a common directory where any created agents for the Everglades game can be stored.
+This is a common directory where any created agents for the EVERGLADES game can be stored.
 Some example files are included with the package.

 ./config/
 +++++++++

 This directory contains setup files which are used for game logic.
-Currently only the DemoMap.json and UnitDefinitions.json files are used for gameplay.
+Currently only the ``DemoMap.json`` and ``UnitDefinitions.json`` files are used for gameplay.
 They can be swapped for files defining a different map or units, but note that any swaps likely will cause inflexible server logic to break.

 ./everglades-server/
 ++++++++++++++++++++